raunak-r/springboot-template/database-migrations-policy.md

 spring.jpa.properties.javax.persistence.schema-generation.scripts.create-target=create.sql

 3. Run the project simply, it will generate a create.sql file at the root ie. at /src/
-4. In the create.sql, search for the particular table which is required to be created, copy the statement, any foreign key dependency etc, and use a sql formatter to pretty-print it.
+4. In the create.sql, search for the particular table which is required to be created, copy the statement, any foreign key dependency etc.
+5. Remove the 'engine=InnoDB' from the end of the line, all lines should end with ';'
+6. Use https://www.dpriver.com/pp/sqlformat.htm to pretty-print it.
-5. Follow the top-most 3 steps.
+7. Follow the top-most 3 steps.